chris104957/maildown/docs/content/post/getting-started.md

 ![screenshot](https://raw.githubusercontent.com/chris104957/maildown/master/Screen%20Shot%202019-05-08%20at%2023.26.45.png)

-You can apply your own syles by simply using the `--theme` flag when sending mails, like this:
+You can apply your own styles by simply using the `--theme` flag when sending mails, like this:

 ```bash